Book today and get 5% discount off the tour price. Find out more

 The historic town of Victoria Falls is located on the Zimbabwean side of the famous Victoria Falls waterfall - one of the most unforgettable travel highlights in Africa.
 A visit to the largest sheet of falling water in the world is a must, to discover why the impressive Vic Falls waterfall is called the 'Smoke that Thunders" (own cost).

-We spend the last two days on safari, exploring the lively town of Victoria Falls and browsing the local markets, as well as experiencing some of the exhilarating adventure activities on offer here.
-Optional activities (own expense) available at Vic Falls, the adrenalin capital of Africa, include white water rafting on the Zambezi, bungee jumping, micro lighting, airplane or helicopter flights over Victoria Falls, game walks and trips to Livingstone Island.
+We spend the today exploring the lively town of Victoria Falls and browsing the local markets, as well as experiencing some of the exhilarating adventure activities on offer here.
+Optional activities (own expense) available at Vic Falls, the adrenalin capital of Africa, include white water rafting on the Zambezi, bungee jumping, micro lighting, aeroplane or helicopter flights over Victoria Falls, game walks and trips to Livingstone Island.

 Overnight at a comfortable hotel within walking distance of Victoria Falls waterfall and the town (or similar accommodation).